Mauricio Dubon Player Props: Astros vs. Mariners

-Mauricio Dubon -- with a slugging percentage of .474 in his past 10 games, including four extra-base hits -- will be in action for the Houston Astros against the Seattle Mariners, with George Kirby on the hill, on July 6 at 8:10 PM ET.
+Mauricio Dubon -- 0-for-4 in his most recent game -- will be in action for the Houston Astros versus the Seattle Mariners, with Luis Castillo on the mound, on July 7 at 8:10 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4 with an RBI) against the Rockies.

 Mauricio Dubon Game Info & Props vs. the Mariners